 We've sifted through countless sandboxes to find the best, and we’ve sought expert advice from our professional consultant, Aimee, to help you choose the sandbox that's right for you.

-So if you’re in a hurry to get that sandbox set up, jump straight to our top five sandboxes featured above to pick your favorite.
+So if you’re in a hurry to get that sandbox set up, jump straight to our recommendations to pick your favorite.
 Or, read on to find out more about what sets the best sandboxes apart from the rest.

 More than just good, wholesome outdoor fun, playing in a sandbox has a number of surprising benefits as well.
 Whether playing alone or with others, sandboxes are a fantastic way for kids to learn more about themselves and the world around them.
 Before we dive into the details of choosing the perfect sandbox, let's take a look at some of the advantages of sandbox play.